aggregat4/dendriform/JOURNAL.md

 It is unclear to me where we want to handle the special case that is the ROOT node.
 For now I have added the ROOT node as a special case to the moveoperation.ts loadNode method.

 BTW tests are absolutely critical for all the functionality.
 Can't believe I didn't have any for the storage before. :facepalm:

+## 2022-01-04

+I have implemented the missing support for remote move operations in the moveoperation.ts.
+Theoretically this makes the backend for the repository feature complete.

+It is still annoying that there is such a duplication in logic between updateLocal and updateRemote methods.
+Can't find a good way to abstract out the common logic.
+I will at least need tests to check this.

+Which brings us to the next todo: write tests for all that new remote update logic and perhaps also its interaction with local updates!